gblinick/Movie-Recommender-with-NLP/README.md

 "# Movie-Recommender-with-NLP"

-This is a project about movie recommendation using text data, numeric data, and movie genre data from IMDb.
+This is a project about movie recommendation using text data from IMDb.

-The current models only use text data for recommendations, but they will be extended to use the other features.

-To see the current models, please see: https://github.com/gblinick/Movie-Recommender-Clusterer/blob/master/ML%20-%20Recommending.ipynb
+To see the models, please see: https://github.com/gblinick/Movie-Recommender-Clusterer/blob/master/ML%20-%20Recommending.ipynb

 To see EDA: https://github.com/gblinick/Movie-Recommender-Clusterer/blob/master/EDA.ipynb